gojanpaolo/hotchocolate/website/src/docs/hotchocolate/execution-engine/field-middleware.md

 Field middleware can be defined either as a delegate or as a separate type.
 In both cases we gain access to a `FieldDelegate` (`next`) and the `IMiddlewareContext` (`context`).

-The `IMiddleware` context implements the `IResolverContext` interface so you can use all of the `IResolverContext` APIs in your middleware, similarly to how you would use them in your resolver code.
+The `IMiddlewareContext` implements the `IResolverContext` interface so you can use all of the `IResolverContext` APIs in your middleware, similarly to how you would use them in your resolver code.

 By awaiting the `FieldDelegate` we are waiting on all other field middleware that might come after the current middleware as well as the actual field resolver, computing the result of the field.